Why "Fossil Fuels" are not Fossil Fuels

 Also significant is the degree of hydrogenation.
 Chemical reactions would not have left so much hydrogen on the carbon and no other oddities than hydrogenated carbon.
 The aromatics in liquid petroleum are interesting but too homogeneous to explain major chemical reactions.

-Some hydrocarbons are high in sulfur, while biological materials are extremely low in sulfur.
+Some crude oil is high in sulfur, while biological materials are extremely low in sulfur.
 None of the hydrocarbons have significant nitrogen, while all biological materials are high in nitrogen.
 The mineral proportionalities would have to be similar regardless of volatility of other components.

 How can physicists know what they are doing in more complex areas and not know what chemical energy is?
 Quantum mechanics is a study of electrons which spin around nuclei.